FS Class E.471

 The FS Class E.471 locomotives were prototype three-phase AC electric locomotives designed for the Italian State Railways (FS).
 They constituted the first Italian experiment in using a phase converter.
 The final goal was to power them with single-phase alternating current, constituting the first case of a European locomotive of this type designed according to modern criteria.
 However, the difficulty of the development, and political interference, led to the abandonment of the project.

 History

 In 1928, following the experience acquired in the three-phase high-voltage (10 kV) AC operation with FS Class E.470, a new locomotive of 3270 kW was built, which was supposed to represent the ultimate development of three-phase traction.
 It was called E.471, and it had the same 1′D1′ wheel arrangement as E.470, but it was technically different.
 Designed by the famous engineer Kálmán Kandó and built in the plant of Construzioni Elettro Meccaniche di Saronno (CEMSA), it was aimed at the future development of three-phase traction.
-According to the research of the engineer the project was not developed by the FS but autonomously by CEMSA thanks to the collaboration it had established with Kandó.
+According to the research of the engineer Erminio Mascherpa the project was not developed by the FS but autonomously by CEMSA thanks to the collaboration it had established with Kandó.